- With my background as a CTO, I’d experienced the pain of configuration sprawl first-hand.

 In addition, adopting “shift left” strategies means configuration will become more distributed and decentralized.
 This is a good thing when the right tooling is in place (this is where CloudTruth comes into the story) because development teams can run at their own pace, but still allowing operations teams to enforce the guardrails to ensure uptime SLAs and maximum security.

 We wanted CloudTruth to be grounded in the real day-to-day challenges CloudOps teams handled.
 To ensure our gut instincts were not giving us a “false positive” we embarked on a rigorous product-market fit research project documented in a recent blog post.

 I interviewed over 500 cloud operations leaders and heard countless examples of teams building internal DIY tools to manage configuration complexity.
 We saw a common pattern emerge that matched our original thinking with a few epiphanies thrown in.
 We learned about the backstories and hassles of maintaining these tools and the notion that so much of the really valuable understanding of how the entire system works is held as “tribal knowledge” in key people’s heads.
 These internal tools often didn’t get the test coverage and started to become new sources of frustration instead of solving problems.

 This was our strong signal from the market that the time was right to bring the idea of CloudTruth to market.
 We’re taking an iterative approach.
 We have an expansive platform ambition, and to get started we found a way to enter the market by solving specific problems managing Terraform, Kubernetes, and secret configuration data.

-If you’re serious about accelerating your team with unified configuration management, click here to sign up for a free trial today.
+If you’re serious about accelerating your team with unified configuration management, click here to sign up for a free demo today.